Mark E. Dean, Interim Dean

 The college offers eleven undergraduate majors – aerospace engineering, biomedical engineering, chemical engineering, civil engineering, computer engineering, computer science, electrical engineering, industrial engineering, materials science and engineering, mechanical engineering, and nuclear engineering.

 Biosystems engineers use engineering science and mathematics to address opportunities and problems in biological, environmental, ecological, and agricultural systems.
-This program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org and is offered by the Department of Biosystems Engineering and Soil Science in the College of Agricultural Sciences and Natural Resources in cooperation with the Tickle College of Engineering.
-For program requirements, click here .
+This program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org and is offered by the Department of Biosystems Engineering and Soil Science in the Herbert College of Agriculture in cooperation with the Tickle College of Engineering.
+For program requirements, click here.

 The college, in cooperation with industrial sponsors, established the Minority Engineering Scholarship Program in 1973 and in 1999 renamed it the Diversity Engineering Scholarship Program.
 The program’s goal is to increase significantly the number of qualified minority engineering graduates.
 This program is maintained in the Engineering Professional Practice Office.